rage/java-programming/data/part-2/2-repeating.md

 <programming-exercise name="Only positives" tmcname='part02-Part02_07.OnlyPositives'>

 <!-- Kirjoita ohjelma, joka kysyy käyttäjältä lukuja.
 Mikäli luku on negatiivinen (eli pienempi kuin nolla), käyttäjälle tulostetaan viesti "Epäkelpo luku" ja käyttäjältä kysytään uutta lukua.
 Jos taas luku on nolla, lukujen lukeminen lopetetaan ja ohjelma poistuu toistolauseesta.
 Mikäli luku on positiivinen, ohjelma tulostaa luvun toisen potenssin. -->
 Write a program that asks a user for numbers.
-If the number is negative (smaller than zero), the program prints for user "unfit number" and asks the user for a new number.
+If the number is negative (smaller than zero), the program prints for user "Unsuitable number" and asks the user for a new number.
 If the number is zero, the program exits the loop.
 If the number is positive, the program prints the number power of two.

 <sample-output>